Juazeiro do Norte Airport: History

+The airport was inaugurated on September 15, 1954 as Cariri Regional Airport.
+It was administrated by the municipal government of Juazeiro do Norte for several years until it was transferred to the State Government.

+Since the eighties it has regularly received flights, starting commercial operations with the airlines VARIG and VASP.

-The airport has been operated by Infraero since 2002 but on March 15, 2019 AENA won a 30-year concession to operate the airport.
+The airport had been operated by Infraero from 2002 until 2019.
+On March 15, 2019, AENA won a 30-year concession to operate the airport.

 Airlines and destinations

 Access

 The airport is located 6 km from downtown Juazeiro do Norte.